-I am integrative in my approach and have a strong leaning towards the person-centred approach - I work to understand your experience from your perspective.
-I also use relational approaches like psychodynamic, or attachment theories.
-These allow me to be flexible to fit the client, rather than them having to fit into a pigeon hole or box.
-I believe that the quality of the relationship is a key component.
+We are integrative in our approach and have a strong leaning towards the person-centred approach - we work to understand your experience from your perspective.
+We also use relational approaches like psychodynamic, or attachment theories.
+These allow us to be flexible to fit the client, rather than them having to fit into a pigeon hole or box.
+We believe that the quality of the relationship is a key component.

 Do you do couples counselling?

-Yes, I do work with couples, when I have a couples slot vacant.
+Yes, we do work with couples, when we have a couples slot vacant.

 Do you work with children?

-Yes, I do work with children from the age of 3 to 18.
-I will also work with the parents of 0 – 3 year olds.
-I am qualified to work with children, young people and adults.
+Yes, we do work with children from the age of 3 to 18.
+We will also work with the parents of 0 – 3 year olds.
+We are qualified to work with children, young people and adults.